meithan/Euler1D_Benchmark/README.md

 Python 3.8 and 3.11 were also tried for both Python implementations; 3.11 is significantly faster! it's my first time writing Julia and Rust code, so if you know how to further optimize any of them, please let me know!

+The tests were executed on a computer with an Intel Core i7-9700F CPU running Gentoo Linux with kernel 6.1.28.
+Compiler/interpreter versions are as indicated above, and optimization flags were used where available (`O3` for gcc and `opt-level=3` for Rust).

 ## Results

 The results of the benchmark are presented in the following plots.
-The bars show the execution time averaged over 10 runs (on a computer with an Intel Core i7-9700F running Gentoo Linux with kernel 6.1.28)
+The bar heights are the execution times averaged over 10 runs in each case, while the numbers above them are the time ratios vs the C/C++ implementation.

 #### **Linear** Y scale
 ![Lin scale](https://github.com/meithan/Euler1D_Benchmark/blob/main/benchmark_lin.png)